OpenRockets/web-dev-error-solutions/errors/css/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

-# 🐞 Creating a CSS-Only Expanding Card with a Subtle Reveal
+# 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal

-This document details how to create an expanding card effect using only CSS.
-This effect subtly reveals content upon hover, adding a touch of elegance to your website's design.
-We'll be using standard CSS3 properties, making it compatible across a wide range of browsers.
+This document details the creation of an expanding card using only CSS.
+The card expands smoothly to reveal more content when hovered over, creating an engaging interactive element.
+We'll leverage CSS transitions and transforms for a polished effect.
+This example uses plain CSS3, but the concept could easily be adapted to a CSS framework like Tailwind CSS.

 **Description of the Styling:**

-The card will initially display a compact summary.
-On hover, the card expands vertically to reveal additional content hidden beneath.
-A smooth transition effect is employed to ensure a pleasing user experience.
-We'll achieve this using the `transition` property alongside `max-height` and `transform`.
+The card utilizes a simple structure: a container div holding an image and a content area.
+The core effect is achieved by using CSS transitions on `transform` (for scaling) and `opacity` (for a subtle fade-in effect on the content).
+The `:hover` pseudo-class triggers the animation.
+We'll also use some basic box-shadow to enhance the card's visual appeal.

 **Full Code:**